 2009 ; please contact the relevant organisations direct for the commencement

 dates), OR pass the "Knowledge on Hong Kong" Quiz

 "Knowledge on Hong Kong" Workshop: The workshop, which

 lasts at least six hours, will be held by organisations recognised by the

 "Knowledge on Hong Kong" Quiz: The TIC will issue a new

 edition of "Knowledge on Hong Kong" each year for tourist guides'

 reference and self-study.
 Quizzes will be held regularly for tourist guides

 (a fee is needed).
-The quiz consists of fill-in-the-blank questions.
+The Quiz contains 40 multiple-choice questions.
 The

 number of resits is unlimited.